MattMakes/angular2-electron-starter/README.md

 Run `npm run watch` to run the webpack directions to watch for file changes and transpile any changes seen.

-### Credit for this repo goes to Ryan Chenkie and his full post [here]: https://auth0.com/blog/create-a-desktop-app-with-angular-2-and-electron/ Excellent write up and great instructions, thank you!
+##### Credit for this repo goes to Ryan Chenkie and his full post [here](https://auth0.com/blog/create-a-desktop-app-with-angular-2-and-electron/) Excellent write up and great instructions, thank you!

-### For more info on webpack, see this great post: [here]: https://www.smashingmagazine.com/2017/02/a-detailed-introduction-to-webpack/
+##### For more info on webpack, see this great post: [here](https://www.smashingmagazine.com/2017/02/a-detailed-introduction-to-webpack/)